Maumee, Ohio: Education

 Maumee's public education system is run by the Maumee City School District, which received an "Effective" rating from the state of Ohio for the 2008–09 school year, the third highest of six possible ratings.
 This school district is the oldest chartered district in the state of Ohio.
 The school district is broken into four different categories: Elementary (K–3), which include Fairfield and Fort Miami Elementaries.
 The next level is Maumee Intermediate School, which includes all students in the district in grades 4–5.
 Next, Maumee Middle School, includes all students in the district in grades 6–8.
-There is only one high school in Maumee, Maumee High School (Ohio), which serves grades 9–12.
+There is only one high school in Maumee, Maumee High School, which serves grades 9–12.

 There are also several private elementary and high schools in the area, including Maumee Valley Country Day School (South Toledo), St. John's Jesuit High School (South Toledo), Toledo Christian Schools (South Toledo), St. Joseph Catholic School & Preparatory (Maumee), and St. Patrick of Heatherdowns School (South Toledo).

 Maumee has a public library, a branch of the Toledo-Lucas County Public Library.